New Player Guide

 - Digging: Guinecean Duelist - Dexterity

-- Gathers will often also try to take as many stat bundles as possible in their talents to maximize their gathering stats over perfect combat builds.
+- Gatherers will often also try to take as many stat bundles as possible in their talents to maximize their gathering stats over perfect combat builds.

 - Gatherers can pick Major and Minor disciplines appropriate to their combat classes' regular needs, they will equip Exploration Disciplines into the specific slots just for them.
 You can either slot two gathering disciplines or instead of a second gathering you can use a specialty discipline like Villein/Connoisseur/Foreman.
 These only drop from R6+ nodes gathered with soul gemmed tools in Dregs campaigns.

-- Once you have the gathering disc equipped you can now use a gathering belt available from exploration discipline vendor.
+- Once you have an uncommon gathering discipline equipped you can now use a gathering belt available from exploration discipline vendor.
 This belt will give you some gathering stats and will be upgraded overtime to improve said stats.